Swoot1/Angular2Demo/README.md

 - The Task interface is never placed in it's own file and will result in a TypeScript error when not found.
 - The Task dueDate should be of the type String since it is, a string.
 This will also result in a TypeScript error.

+I'm sorry for any other unknown errors the tutorial might contain.

 ##Start the app
 Open your terminal and cd to the root of the todo app project.